Skip to main content

 Why it matters

 Schema markup helps AI platforms parse content more accurately when selecting sources to cite.
 A product page with Product schema is easier for an LLM to interpret and cite than a page with the same content but no structured data.
-For GEO, schema markup is a technical prerequisite — not a guarantee of visibility, but a signal that improves your content’s AI-readability.
+For AEO/GEO, schema markup is a technical prerequisite — not a guarantee of visibility, but a signal that improves your content’s AI-readability.

 How Cited uses it